carmenbianca/report-liferay/plan.md

 Question @solutions seeks to acquire information about existing technical approaches to adjacent problems, if any.
 It will also zoom in on the extent of
 automation: Which scenarios should require manual intervention by Legal or Engineering?
+These existing technical solutions may inform the product, or may be consumed by the product.

 The next questions explore aspects that are directly tangential to the main question.
-These aspect is not specifically mentioned, but will be important to research regardless.
+These aspects will be important to research.

 @current.
 What is the current process of licensing compliance?